AnabelSMRuggiero/sbmltoodepy/source/README.md

 ## Acknowledgments

 The software package described here was made possible in part by funding through the award for project number HR17-057, from the Oklahoma Center for the Advancement of Science and Technology.

+## Community Guidelines

+To contribute a change, users can contact Ashlee Ford Versypt by email ashleefv@okstate.edu or submit a pull request.